https://acup.ouhsc.edu/Resources Parent Page: Resources id: 27215 Active Page: Hazardsid:32068

 CCL Level Description Examples of Hazards

 CCL-1 Minimal hazard.
-Work involves low-toxicity chemicals with standard safety protocols.
+Low-toxicity chemicals with standard safety protocols.
 Dilute acids and bases, low-toxicity reagents.

 CCL-2 Moderate hazard.
-Work involves more toxic or volatile chemicals requiring advanced PPE and containment.
+More toxic or volatile chemicals requiring advanced PPE and containment.
 Solvents, cytotoxic agents.

 CCL-3 High hazard.
-Work involves highly toxic or carcinogenic agents requiring strict containment and specialized PPE.
+Highly toxic or carcinogenic agents requiring strict containment and specialized PPE.
 Carcinogens, highly volatile or reactive compounds.

 Labeling and Signage

-• Red Signs: For biological hazards (ABSL-1 to ABSL-3) with biohazard symbols, agent details, emergency contacts, and PPE requirements.
+• Red Signs: For biological hazards (ABSL-1 to ABSL-3).
+Include biohazard symbol, agent details, emergency contacts, and PPE requirements.

-• Yellow Signs: For chemical hazards (CCL-1 to CCL-3) with chemical hazard symbols, agent details, emergency contacts, and PPE requirements.
+• Yellow Signs: For chemical hazards (CCL-1 to CCL-3).
+Include chemical hazard symbols, agent details, emergency contacts, and PPE requirements.

 • Red Cards: Used for ABSL-2 biohazards.